 Closer Look: REI has done a phenomenal job balancing price and performance in their Flash line of backpacks.
 The Flash 22 features a drawcord closure with a buckled cover that you can cinch down to secure your gear.
 The hydration reservoir sleeve, hip belt, and two exterior side pockets all work together to make this a surprisingly feature-rich yet affordable daypack.
 However, the tradeoffs are there’s only one unisex size while the straps and hip belt seem under-padded, which can lead to discomfort on long days or with heavier loads.
 However, the Flash line of backpacks is one of our favorites, and the larger Flash 55 also earns a spot in our top backpacking packs roundup.

 Best Lightweight Hiking Daypack

 - Weight: 2.5 oz.

 - Sizing: Unisex

 Cons: No frame or support – No padding – Lightweight materials aren’t as durable as other options

-Closer Look: If your desire for a daypack that can roll up as small as a granola bar and be stashed anywhere outweighs any thoughts about padding or support, then the Ultra-Sil pack from Sea to Summit is the best option for you.
-At only 2.5 ounces, this pack takes up almost zero space in your larger backpacking pack or car.
+Closer Look: If you’re looking for a daypack that can roll up as small as a granola bar and be stashed anywhere, then the Ultra-Sil pack from Sea to Summit is the best hiking daypack for you.
+At only 2.5 ounces, this pack takes up almost zero space in your larger backpacking pack or car and can easily be deployed for short day hikes or simply exploring town while traveling.
 But for such packability and minimal weight, we still get a decent 20 liters-worth of storage via a single zipper.
 However, there are plenty of tradeoffs to such a lightweight daypack.
 Namely, the Ultra-Sil has zero support and padding while the durability is also far lower than other options thanks to the thin materials.
 But if you’re laser-focused on low weight and packability, then the Ultra-Sil is for you.